4th Annual Women’s Creative Writing and Yoga Retreat. Arrive Friday, February 28, leave Saturday, March 8, 2014–8 nights, 9 days.

 “The quality of the teachers was stellar and the combination was a perfect fit for me.
 Robin has a clarity that is lovely, supportive, truth-telling, knowledgeable, superbly skilled.
 Beth is a beautiful, beautiful teacher.
 Combining the yoga and sound with writing was profound.” — Nancy Coleman, Portland, Maine

 “This retreat is held in a really wonderful place, with a guide who knows a great deal about the town, has true relationships with people who live here.
-Robin and Beth were great teachers; they worked really well together.” — Morgen Van Vorst, Los Angeles, California
+Robin and Beth are great teachers and work well together.” — Morgen Van Vorst, Los Angeles, California

 “The week helped with my intention to write my book.
 There were too many valuable parts to list!
 We experienced an amazing time together, sweating leaves, meditation, chanting, writing, and honoring our lives.
 This was an awesome experience.” — Susan Florence, MFA, Ojai, California